section-engineering-education/engineering-education/error-correcting_codes_part2.md

 \end{pmatrix}^T
 $$

 Looking closely at the parity-check matrix, we see that each column corresponds to one of the cases for decoding the Hamming code.
 For example the first column $\begin{pmatrix}1&1&0\end{pmatrix}^T$ corresponds to the parity bits $x_1$ and $x_2$ being incorrect, which is the case that $m_1$ had an error.
-If we continue to look at each column, we see this pattern is consistent.
-We see that each column corresponds to which parity bits would be incorrect for that column of the encoded message to contain an error.
-Calculating the syndrome for this Hamming code would give us the column of the parity-check matrix with an error.
+Each column corresponds to which parity bits would be incorrect for that column of the encoded message to contain an error.
+Therefore, calculating the syndrome for this Hamming code gives us the column of the parity-check matrix that relates to the error in the message.
 For example, let's say we had the message `0000 000`, but any message will have the same result.
 Now consider an error in the fourth bit.
 When we calculate the syndrome, we would get $\begin{pmatrix}1&1&1\end{pmatrix}$, which we can more simply write as `111`.
-Notice this is the fourth column of the parity-check matrix.
+Notice this is the fourth column of the parity-check matrix, so we know the error was in the fourth column of the message.

 For the Hamming code, we can decode a message by merely calculating the syndrome and then finding the corresponding column of the parity-check matrix.
-As the column tells us where the error is.
 Finally, we can then correct that column in the message.
-This decoding process is unique to the Hamming code but highlights the usefulness of the syndrome and parity-check matrix.
 Again I encourage the reader to verify this method is mathematically the same as what was presented in the previous section.

 An implementation using this new definition can be found [here](https://repl.it/@jorqueraian/Hamming).

+This decoding process is unique to the Hamming code but highlights the usefulness of the syndrome.
 For codes that can correct more than one error, this method is no longer as simple.
 We can still utilize the syndrome similarly, with syndrome decoding.

 ### Syndrome Decoding

 Syndrome decoding works by constructing a table, mapping syndromes to their corresponding error.
 We achieve this by calculating the syndrome of all possible correctable errors.
-With this table, we can automatically determine if a received message contains an error and what the error is.
-All we need to do is calculate the syndrome.
-This should seem very similar to the table used with the Hamming code in the previous section.
-This isn't always a perfect solution for decoding as the bigger a code gets, the more possible errors there are.
-This means the size of our syndrome table will start to grow exponentially.
-Although with codes that work with bits, like the Hamming and Golay codes, this doesn't usually cause problems.
+With this table, we can automatically determine if a received message contains an error and what the error is, all we need to do is calculate its syndrome.
+This isn't always a perfect solution for decoding as the bigger a code gets, the more possible errors there are, meaning the size of our syndrome table will start to grow exponentially.
+Although this is still an efficient solution for the Hamming and Golay codes.

 Let's walk through an example of syndrome decoding with the Hamming code.
 First, we need to calculate and create a table of all possible syndromes.
 This should look very similar to the table we created in the previous section.